MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-stop-errors-best-practices-and-dump-configurations-recommendations.md

 On large systems, this process can take some time.
 Let´s explain this by using a specific scenario.

-Imaging that you have a system that has 1 terabyte of RAM (1,024 GB).
+Imaging that you have a system that has 1,024 GB of RAM.
 A typical Hard Disk Drive (HDD) has a disk I/O speed of up to 100 MB per second, while a Solid State Drive (SSD) can achieve speeds of up to 500 MB.
 When the OS generates a complete dump, check the following table for the time it takes based on disk configuration:

 | Disk Type | Disk speed | Time to write a dump in seconds (minutes) |
 | :-------- | :--------- | :---------------------------------------- |